LANDR: AI Mastering

-Traditional music mastering is a post-production process by which a mastering engineer cleans up and normalizes an audio track to achieve a uniform and consistent master recording from which copies can be reliably made.
-The LANDR AI engine recreates this process to produce release-ready masters that conform to, both, physical and digital distribution quality standards.

-The LANDR engine analyzes uploaded tracks and creates a mastering chain catered to the style and genre of that track.
-Users can then use presets or choose to customize their masters using various settings and features.
-Users can also choose the file format of their final master or master in batches for consistent sound across multi-track releases.
-The engine offers various output formats, though WAVs are the standard choice for music distribution.
+Traditional audio mastering is a post-production process intended to prepare recorded audio for distribution by adjusting elements such as loudness, dynamic range, and tonal balance.
+LANDR provides an automated mastering service that applies algorithmic processing to uploaded audio files.
+According to the company, the system analyses characteristics of a track - such as frequency content and dynamics - and applies a sequence of audio processing steps intended to approximate aspects of conventional mastering workflows.
+Users may select from a set of presets or adjust available parameters before exporting the mastered audio.
+The service supports multiple file formats, including WAV, and allows batch processing for multi-track projects.

 Music distribution

 LANDR Distribution allows users to release and monetize their music on digital streaming platforms like Spotify, Apple Music, and TikTok.
 LANDR users can currently distribute to 70 digital service providers (DSPs) and aggregators resulting in a full stable of over 150 digital streaming stores and platforms.
 LANDR has also been named a preferred partner of both Apple Music and Spotify since 2020.